junxit/us-congress-bills-110/bill.md

   >     - **(F)** a credit card or bank account number or any password or access code associated with a credit card or bank account.
   > - **(e)** This section does not prohibit any lawfully authorized investigative, protective, or intelligence activity of a law enforcement agency of the United States, a State, or a political subdivision of a State, or of an intelligence agency of the United States.

-- **(b)** *Conforming Amendment* The table of sections at the beginning of chapter 47 of title 18, is amended by inserting after the item relating to section 1030 the following new item:
+- **(b)** *Clerical Amendment* The table of sections at the beginning of chapter 47 of title 18, United States Code, is amended by inserting after the item relating to section 1030 the following new item:

 ## § 3.
 Authorization of appropriations